mikereidnz/pycf/doc/overview.rst

 pycf is a collection of python modules for crystal field theory and spin Hamiltonian calculations.
-The primary module is cfl (for crystal field library), but there's also several other modules which might be useful and consequently included here.
+The primary module is cfl (for crystal field library), but there's also several other modules which might be useful and are consequently included here.

 cfl